dzalf/Arduino-PID-Control-for-Isothermal-Chamber/PCB-files/Readme.md

-Schematic and PCB files for the isothermal chamber temperature control
+Schematic and PCB files for the isothermal chamber temperature control.

+The file can be opened with Proteus > 8.0

+Currently porting it to KiCAD